colinmccormick/CarND-MPC-Project/README.md

 ## Cost function

-The optimizer seeks to minimize a cost fucntion, and tuning this function is an important part of getting good performance out of the controller.
+The optimizer seeks to minimize a cost function, and tuning this function is an important part of getting good performance out of the controller.
 This involves both determining what variables should be considered, and what weights to give them.
-Per the classroom discussion, the main factors to include are:
+Per the classroom discussion, the best factors to include are:

 * The cross-track error (CTE), orientation error, and velocity error (vs a setpoint velocity)
 * The actuator values (steering and throttle)